zbchristian/simple-GPS-Data-Server/Readme.md

 TCP/UDP Server
 --------------
 The GO code opens a port and accepts connections via TCP and UDP.
-The server just digests the paket and does not respond.
-The received data are matched to regular expressions of known device formats (./exe/devices.config).
-If a match if found and the device ID is known, the GPS location is passed to the PHP code via an HTTP connection to localhost.
-This stores the GPS location in the database.
+The server just digests the paket and does (usually) not respond.
+The received data are matched by regular expressions of known device formats (./exe/devices.config).
+If a match is found and the device ID is known, the GPS data are converted to the format, which is expected by the PHP code and passed via a HTTP connection to the server (e.g. localhost/gpstracker/index.php).
+The GPS location is then stored in the database.
 Parameters to pass to the server:
 ```
  -port <portnumber>